HOARDING IS TREATABLE

 AND COVERED BY INSURANCE

-a form of OCD that affects millions of people.
+Hoarding is a form of OCD that affects millions of people.
 The hoarder has excessive stress in discarding belongings.
-There are

-many reasons people hoard.
+There are many reasons people hoard.
 They might attach sentimental importance to trivial objects.
-They might think the item
+They might think

-could be useful "just in case" and that discarding it would be wasteful.
-It is a mistaken perception that
+the item could be useful "just in case" and that discarding it would be wasteful.
+It is a mistaken perception

-is true.
+opposite is true.
 Most hoarders have above-average intelligence.
-They are perfectionists who have impossibly high standards
+They are perfectionists who have impossibly high

-of organization which overwhelm them so they can't get started putting things away.
-Their home might look like a mess
+standards of organization which overwhelm them so they can't get started putting things away.
+Their home might look

 professional help, a crisis eventually develops.
 It can start with bed bugs, mice or rats.
 It an escalate to complaining